AHHHZ975/SLAM-Duckietown/bags/README.md

+# Bags

+This file contains all the bags we used for testing.

 ## Files quackgpt_manual_easy, quackgpt_joystick_easy quackgpt_joystick_hard

 These files have a bag file with a corresponding capture file from a vicon capture system.